About The Bartram Garden Club, Inc.

 Share your love of gardening and have fun!

 National Garden Clubs, Inc.

-The Bartram Garden Club is a member of NGC and is a federated garden club.
-View this video to see more about NGC and the benefits of joining a federated garden club.
+The Bartram Garden Club, Inc is a member of National Garden Clubs, Inc. and the federated garden clubs of Florida.
+View this video to learn more about NGC and the benefits of joining a garden club.